Alina Szapocznikow: Bird

 In 1959 Alina Szapocznikow created the sculpture Bird in her studio in Warsaw.
 Bird was part of a series of abstract works that Szapocznikow created in 1958–1960 that were characterized by their inverted center of gravity and their organic and distinctive expressive forms resembling shapes in nature.

 Bird is made from cement and metal, exceptionally heavy materials for its dimensions—the sculpture stands 166 cm tall.
 With the bird's neck and beak pointing straight upwards to the sky and its wings drawn together, the sculpture suggests the tension in the animal's body during the precise moment of departing from earth, no longer fully on the ground but not yet in the sky.

-There are several photographs of Szapocznikow with Bird, including one made by the renowned photographer Tadeusz Rolke.
+There are several photographs of Szapocznikow with Bird, including one made by Tadeusz Rolke.

 The sculpture was last exhibited at Polish Painting and Sculpture in 1961 at the Gres Gallery in Washington, D.C., and was considered lost for over 50 years until it was rediscovered in the outhouse of an art collector in upstate New York.
 When Bird was sold at an auction in April 2016 it broke the record for the most expensive Polish sculpture.
 This work was shown to the public for the first time in 56 years at The Hepworth Wakefield art gallery.